pivotx/PivotX-extensions/fancybox/docs/index.markdown

 Use config option 'fancybox\_profile' to choose between different setups for Fancybox.
 Add this option to your configuration to enable it.
 The option will only have effect on the display of your images.
-As of this version you can also scroll through your grouped images by using mousescroll!
+You can also scroll through your grouped images by using mousescroll!

 Currently these values exist: